Don Salvador Benedicto: Demographics

+Languages

-Major languages are Hiligaynon, followed by Cebuano with English and Filipino being used as second languages.
+Major languages are Hiligaynon, followed by Cebuano.
+English and Tagalog are also understood.

 Economy

 Although a small town, the town of Don Salvador Benedicto has seen a rise in its municipal economy thanks to tourism and local agriculture.
 Due to its high altitude like Baguio, the town can support crops that grow in temperate areas, making it ideal for a multitude of farming businesses.
 Tourism is on the rise for the town especially when travellers head out into the heart of the province.
 Also located in the municipality are the Choco Hills, similar to Bohol's Chocolate Hills, with shared boundary of Barangay Prosperidad, San Carlos City.